How much does it actually cost to buy your first home? What first time buyers need to know

 How do I find a solicitor?

 Sometimes your lender will use their own solicitor and you won’t have to pay.
 But usually you will need to find your own solicitor.
 Download our first time buyers’ guide for more help on what to look out for when choosing a solicitor.

 Estate agent fees

 Don’t I need to pay the estate agent too?

 No. The good news is that the seller pays the estate agent fees, so if you’re buying your first home, that’s one thing you don’t have to worry about.

 Our guide has more advice to help you get the home you really want.

 We do not offer financial advice.
-If you're unsure as to the suitability of a product you should seek advice from a Mortgage Broker or Financial Advisor.
+If you’re unsure as to the suitability of a product you should seek advice from a Mortgage Broker or Financial Adviser.
 You may have to pay for this service.